-Set over two days, this course provides interactive and fun activities to both deepen students’ understanding of how to best present in front of a class and to further develop their confidence in speaking to audiences.Student to Teacher Ratio 10:1
+This workshop provides interactive and fun activities to both deepen students’ understanding of how to best present in front of a class and to further develop their confidence in speaking to audiences.Student to Teacher Ratio 9:1

 Provide early primary students with new public speaking experiences.

 Introduce students to new perspectives on public speaking, whilst understanding that students lack abstract thought.